 Physical health problems which can have an impact on emotional wellbeing e.g. cancer and palliative care.
 Long term or chronic health conditions.

 An initial consultation which lasts 50 mins costs £45, ongoing sessions of 50 mins cost £40.
-I offer a FREE 15 minute telephone consultation.
+I offer a FREE 15 minute telephone or online consultation.

 Full fee charged when an appointment is cancelled with less than 24 hours notice.

 Concessions offered for